-The Hyundai Veloster is highly-capable fun car but its N version, which stands for Nürburgring, is the real deal especially if you want more oomph in the peculiarly-styled hatchback.
+The Hyundai Veloster is a highly capable fun car but its N version, which stands for Nürburgring, is the real deal especially if you want more oomph in the peculiarly-styled hatchback.
 Even better, the Veloster N comes with a six-speed manual transmission and a Performance Package that packs even more power.

 Gallery: 2019 Hyundai Veloster N: First Drive